ymeine/atpackager/lib/visitors/readme.md

 Visitors processing single files will not do anything with a file that doesn't match the specified pattern.
 If no pattern was given, the usual default one is chosen so that it takes into account all files (`*/**`), or all files that are relevant (for instance, for visitors processing JavaScript files, the default pattern will filter extension, keeping `.js` ones).

-Therefore, unless specified otherwise, the above applies for configuration objects.
+Therefore, __unless specified otherwise__, the above applies for configuration objects.